mati-fernandez/react-native-wallet/README.md

 const { success } = await ratelimit.limit(key);
 ```
 This approach prevents one user from affecting others and provides better protection against abuse.

+# Frontend Setup (React Native + Expo)

+- We initialized the mobile app using:
+`npx create-expo-app@latest .`

+    The . at the end means the project will be created in the current directory instead of a new one.

+- To start the app in development mode:
+`npm run start` or just `npx expo`

+- To clean up default files and start fresh, we ran:
+`npm run reset-project`